-On this site, Dr. Cruise has attempted to provide some answers to the most frequently asked questions he hears from his otoplasty patients.
-At your consultation with Dr. Cruise in his Orange County office you can ask for more details about your particular concerns and plastic surgery desired results.
+On this site, Dr. Cruise provided some answers to the most frequently asked questions he hears from his otoplasty patients.
+At your consultation with Dr. Cruise in his Orange County office, you can ask for more details about your particular concerns and plastic surgery desired results.
 Patients most often want to know about:

 - Will otoplasty correct protruding ears?